nikbearbrown/python-programming/chapters/14-files.md

 **Preview of next chapter:** Chapter 15 — the closer.
 You'll add a playtest-data analysis.
 Track every game session's stats (rooms visited, items collected, time taken, win/lose) and produce a pandas/matplotlib analysis.
 Plus the final compiled game.

 ---

 ## AI Wayback Machine

-**Ken Thompson** was co-designed Unix and its file system — defining how programs work with files in every modern OS.
+**Ken Thompson** co-designed Unix and its file system — defining how programs work with files in every modern OS.

 **Run this:**